broadinstitute/scp-ingest-pipeline/README.md

            gcr.io/broad-singlecellportal-staging/ingest-pipeline:test-candidate bash
 ```

-Note: on an M1 machine, you may see this message "WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested"
+Note: on an M1 machine, you may see this message:

+> WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested

 ### 5. Copy keyfile to running container